 9. Previous Winners.
 No entry will be ineligible because its author has previously won the National Outdoor Book Award or any other award.

 10. Judges Decisions.
 Decisions made by the judging panel and the NOBA Governing Committee will be final.

 ENTRY OF BOOKS

 1. Number of Copies.
 Nine (9) copies of each nominated title should be submitted.
 Books should be in final finished form.
 Soft or hardbound versions are acceptable.
-Manuscripts, proofs and bound galleys are not acceptable.
+Manuscripts, bound galleys, ebooks, or PDF's are not acceptable.
 (Note that at least one copy of all submitted titles will be used for display purposes at national outdoor conferences.)